alandekok/jlibtool/README.md

 Jlibtool is a replacement for GNU Libtool.
 As it is a C program rather than a shell script, it is significantly faster than libool.
-This speed difference is very noticable on large projects.
+This speed difference is most noticable on large projects.

 ## Origin